-Looking to feast your eyes on 'Water Ritual #1: An Urban Rite of Purification' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or watch the Barbara McCullough-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.
+Looking to feast your eyes on 'Water Ritual #1: An Urban Rite of Purification' on your TV, phone, or tablet?
+Tracking down a streaming service to buy, rent, download, or view the Barbara McCullough-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Water Ritual #1: An Urban Rite of Purification' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Water Ritual #1: An Urban Rite of Purification' right now, here are some details about the flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Water Ritual #1: An Urban Rite of Purification' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Water Ritual #1: An Urban Rite of Purification' right now, here are some details about the flick.

-Released January 1st, 1979, 'Water Ritual #1: An Urban Rite of Purification' stars Yolanda Vidato The movie has a runtime of about 6 min, and received a user score of 10 (out of 100) on TMDb, which collated reviews from 1 well-known users.
+Released January 1st, 1979, 'Water Ritual #1: An Urban Rite of Purification' stars Yolanda Vidato The movie has a runtime of about 6 min, and received a user score of 10 (out of 100) on TMDb, which compiled reviews from 1 respected users.

-Interested in knowing what the movie's about?
+You probably already know what the movie's about, but just in case...
 Here's the plot: "Made in collaboration with performer Yolanda Vidato, Water Ritual #1 examines Black women’s ongoing struggle for spiritual and psychological space through improvisational, symbolic acts.
 Shot in 16mm black-and-white, the film was made in an area of Watts that had been cleared to make way for the I-105 freeway, but ultimately abandoned.
 Though the film is set in contemporary L.A., at first sight, Milanda and her environs (burnt-out houses overgrown with weeds) might seem to be located in Africa or the Caribbean, or at some time in the past.
 Structured as an Africanist ritual for Barbara McCullough’s “participant-viewers,” the film addresses how conditions of poverty, exploitation and anger render the Los Angeles landscape not as the fabled promised land for Black migrants, but as both cause and emblem of Black desolation.
 (Jacqueline Stewart)" .

 'Water Ritual #1: An Urban Rite of Purification' Release Dates